henriq20/mchess/README.md

 ```

 ### render
-Gets the board representation as a string.
+Gets the board as a string.

 ```JavaScript